 RAS does not offer a program for students who have come from self-contained special education programs or who have had a private assistant in the classroom at another school.

-The child study team and administration will determine whether a student’s special education needs can be met within the context of the school.
-When a student’s special needs are known, the parents are required to provide all copies of all reports and evaluations related to the child’s diagnosis.
+The child study team and administration will determine whether a student’s special learning educational needs can be met within the context of the school.
+When a student’s learning needs are known, the parents are required to provide copies of all reports and evaluations related to the child’s diagnosis.